yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 * goes through the same process as other *jobs*,

-* has peaks around 45 updates per day,
+* reaches peaks of around 45 updates per day,

 * Thanks (bis) Benoit Perrot !